 How many animals are covered by the ESA letter?

 As a general rule, our letters only cover one pet.
 However, speak to your therapist if you need more than one ESA to improve your mental health.

 What does the letter look like?

-Your ESA letter is prescribed by a Licensed Mental Health Professional.
+Your ESA letter is recommended an by a Licensed Mental Health Professional.
 The letter will come on the professional letterhead of the licensed mental health professional and have everything legally needed for an ESA recommendation within the body of the letter, including their license number and contact information.